aimyv/aimyv/README.md

 - 🌱 I’m developing my skills as a Frontend Developer at reg-1 and a Full-Stack Developer at teamculture.ai

-- 💻 Tech Stack: HTML, CSS, JavaScript (React.js, Next.js, Express.js), Python (Flask, Django), PostgreSQL, SQLAlchemy, Haskell, C, Java
+- 💻 Tech Stack: HTML, CSS, JavaScript (React.js, Next.js, Express.js), TypeScript, Python (Flask, Django), PostgreSQL, SQLAlchemy, Haskell

 - 👩🏾‍🎓 I graduated with honours from the University of Bath with a BSc in Computer Science